This story was published between issues of the newspaper. Reproduced here for accessibility and archival purposes.

 By Kat McNeal

-I was arrested at a protest last night and spent the night in Richmond City Jail.
-I was charged with a class 1 misdemeanor for breaking the executive order imposing the 8 pm curfew and released after approximately 9 hours.
-At the time that I left the jail premises after my roommate was released after 12 hours, there were still people sitting on buses in the facility’s garage waiting to be processed.
-From news reports this morning, I see that 233 people were arrested in connection to the protest.
+I was arrested at a protest last night and spent the night in the Richmond city jail.
+I was charged with a misdemeanor for breaking the governor’s new 8 p.m. curfew and released after nine hours – approximately three of which I spent on a bus with my hands zip-tied behind my back.
+When I left the jail premises after 12 hours, there were still people sitting in buses waiting to be processed.
+From reports this morning, I see that 233 people were arrested.

 Categories: Between Issues